nealnf/community-law-courts/content/Contact.md

 ---
 title: "Contact"
 draft: false
 ---
-We The People can contact us via the 'We Need You!!!'
-Facebook group.
-A contact form is in development.
+People can contact [Community Law Courts](https://communitylawcourts.org/services/community-law-courts/) via Facebook Messenger through 'Neal Finesilver'.
+Please give your name, email address and message so that we can deal with your communication in the best way possible.